It's good to know

 For LGBTQ+ People

-Lung screening can help find lung cancer early, before you notice symptoms.
+Lung cancer screening can help find lung cancer early, before you notice symptoms.

 Img LGBTQ cafe 2 1200